-2018 is approaching fast, and with it the day when Europe’s new General Data Protection Regulation, more commonly known as GDPR, becomes effective: May 25th.
-Less than six months away, the enforcement of this regulation is being given a lot of grief, mostly because of the restrictions and sanctions it lays out.
+Since 2018 is, Europe’s new General Data Protection Regulation, more commonly known as GDPR compliance, is required.
+The enforcement of this regulation is being given a lot of grief, mostly because of the restrictions and sanctions it lays out.
 Faced with the rising concerns of many companies, only a fraction of which have declared themselves already compliant, it’s our aim here to take a sober look at this regulation, make sense of it and unlock its positive potential.

 More than 20 years have passed since the 1995 data protection directive.
 New technologies keep flourishing at raging speed as our world grows increasingly digital and data driven.
 Simply put, the GDPR positions the human individual at the heart of all our relational exchanges and as such opens up a host of opportunities for brands to create value by building a trust-based relationship that will improve customer experience and yes, also drive innovation.